 Bloom Time: Mid to late summer

 Dianthus caryophyllus is a herbaceous perennial plant, up to 40 inches (1 m) tall.
-The leaves are glaucous, slender, greyish green to blue-green in color and up to 15 cm long.
+The leaves are glaucous, slender, greyish-green to blue-green in color and up to 15 cm long.
 The flowers are up to 2 inches (5 cm) in diameter, sweetly scented and produced singly or up to five together in a cyme.
-The original natural flower colour is bright pinkish-purple.
+The original natural flower color is bright pinkish-purple.

 How to Grow and Care